 Many MaaS platform in Europe

-Lot of mobility applications are in Europe.
-One of the best known is undoubtedly Whim.
+A lot of mobility applications are in Europe.
+One of the best knowns is undoubtedly Whim.
 Sometimes called the “Netflix of mobility”, Whim is a Finnish application available in Helsinki, Vienna, Birmingham and Antwerp.
 From the application, users can plan, book and pay for their journeys by public transport.
 But it includes also trips by train, taxi or self-service bicycle.
-In particular, it offers monthly season tickets for its users allowing them unlimited use of local public transport.
+In particular, it offers monthly season tickets for its users, allowing them unlimited use of local public transport.
 Whim aims to expand its services to North America.

 In Switzerland, the Zengo application is currently being tested.
 A partnership has been created between the Geneva public transport system and the Lausanne transport system.
 From the app, users will be able to take advantage of all the offers available in the city of Geneva and Lausanne.
 They will also be able to take the train linking the two cities.
 Zengo also has an exclusive subscription formula to join the two transport services of the city.

 Another reference with the city of Utrecht, known for its heavy use of bicycles.
 It will also have a MaaS application, HelloGO, an initiative of the Keolis Group.
 It will provide the city with an application that allows residents to optimize and plan their journeys, using different means of transport.
 And also allow the dematerialization of its transport tickets.